Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \subsubsection{Comparison of Thrust Systems}

-The same scenarios of the previous section are analyzed using a low-thrust system with a maximum thrust of $90$ \si{mN}, corresponding to a maximum acceleration of $0.45$ \si{mm/s^2}.
+The same scenarios of the previous section are analyzed using a low-thrust system with a maximum thrust of $50$ \si{mN}, corresponding to a maximum acceleration of $0.25$ \si{mm/s^2}.
 In \cref{fig:dv123567} the maneuvers of the different cases are shown.
-In the $\ipc$ case, the total $\dv$ required is $305.3$ \si{mm/s}, in the $\ipcmax$ case it is $325.8$ \si{mm/s} and in the $\dmiss$ case $397.7$ \si{mm/s}.
-The number of total nodes where thrust is active increases in the three cases from the two of the high-thrust system to 11, 14, and 15 for the low-thrust system.
+In the \gls{ipc} case, the total $\dv$ required is $330$ \si{mm/s}, in the $\ipcmax$ case it is $185$ \si{mm/s} and in the $\dmiss$ case $407$ \si{mm/s}.
+The number of total nodes where thrust is active increases in the three cases from the 2 of the high-thrust system to 13, 7, and 15 for the low-thrust system.
+As expected from a fuel-optimal low-thrust solution, the optimizer achieves a bang-bang profile, and the firing windows overlap with the short firings produced by the high-thrust system.